ezhai/nautilus-avinfo/README.md

 ```

 ## Installation
-The extension is provided as a package for the following distros.
+The extension is provided as a package for several package managers.
 If it is not available for your distro's package manager, it will need to be installed manually.

 ### RPM (Fedora, CentOS, RHEL, etc..)
 A `.rpm` package is available for download on the Releases page.
 Download the package and install it.